Changsha Normal University

-Changsha Normal University (长沙师范学院 (Changsha Teachers College)) is a public teachers college in Changsha, Hunan, China.
+Changsha Normal University (长沙师范学院 (Changsha Teachers College)) is a provincial public teachers college in Changsha, Hunan, China.
+Despite its English name, the school has not been granted university status.
+The college is under the Hunan Provincial Department of Education.

 As of fall 2013, the university has two campuses, a combined student body of 10,000 students, 600 faculty members.
 The university consists of 10 departments, with 6 specialties for undergraduates.
 The university covers a total area of 1,100 mu, with more than 10,178 square meters of floor space.

-As of 2021, the Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed the university 554th in China.

 History

 Changsha Normal University was founded in 1912 by Xu Teli, it was initially called "Changsha County Normal School".

 In April 2013, the institute was granted the college status and was approved by the Ministry of Education to use "Changsha Teachers College" as its Chinese name.
 However, since the Ministry does not regulate academic institutions' English names, the institute used "Changsha Normal University" as its English name since then despite the fact that it was not granted the university status.